 During individual therapy, your child can process successes and setbacks, ask questions about treatment, and receive focused feedback from a member of their treatment team.
-Individual therapy sessions within the day treatment program are conducted by master’s-level therapists.
+Individual therapy sessions within the day treatment program for youth are conducted by master’s-level therapists.

 Group therapy: Groups provide a wide range of benefits to adolescents who have been struggling with mental or behavioral health challenges.
 Groups are structured and supportive forums in which your child can share their thoughts, learn from the insights and experiences of others, and practice productive communication skills, all with the guidance and supervision of an experienced professional.

 Common types of groups for adolescents in the day treatment program include process groups, substance abuse groups, pet therapy groups, recreational groups, and specialty groups.
 Depending upon the type of groups, they may be led by master’s-level therapists, recreational therapists, substance abuse counselors, or other qualified professionals.

-During your child’s time in the day treatment program at Youth Care, they’ll have the opportunity to participate in a variety of groups.
+During your child’s time in the day treatment facility at Youth Care, they’ll have the opportunity to participate in a variety of groups.
 The day treatment program typically features three to four groups per day.
 Issues addressed during groups include mood regulation, healthy coping skills, interpersonal effectiveness, and related topics.